julianomacielferreira/Algorithms-Java/README.md

-# Algorithms
+# Algorithms (SIDE PROJECT)

-The intention of this repository is to improve my skills on Algorithm Analysis and Design, by implementing algorithms and solving proposed problems from the books.
+The intention of this repository is to having fun and improve my skills on Algorithm Analysis and Design, by implementing algorithms and solving proposed problems from the books.

 I choose Java&trade; as the implementation language because I purchase a copy of the book ["Algorithms, 4th Edition" by Robert Sedgewick and Kevin Wayne](https://algs4.cs.princeton.edu/home/)